-[Amended] Rule G-21 and [new] Rule G-40, effective as of the date of these FAQs, set forth general provisions, address professional advertisements by the relevant regulated entity and require principal approval, in writing, for advertisements by regulated entities before their first use.
+Amended Rule G-21 and new Rule G-40, effective as of the date of these FAQs, set forth general provisions, address professional advertisements by the relevant regulated entity and require principal approval, in writing, for advertisements by regulated entities before their first use.

-These FAQs were initially developed in 2019 as a result of [During the development of the amendments to Rule G-21 and of new Rule G-40, the MSRB received] requests for guidance regarding the use of social media by a regulated entity under [those rules] MSRB Rules G-21 and G-40 and were updated thereafter.
+During the development of the amendments to Rule G-21 and of new Rule G-40, the MSRB received requests for guidance regarding the use of social media by a regulated entity under those rules.
 These FAQs provide the requested guidance.